gmep-engineers/UpdateAgent/README.md

 1. Click _Close_ to close the Startup Suite window.
 1. Click _Close_ to close the Load/Unload Applications window.
 1. Close and reopen AutoCAD.
 Click _Always Load_ at the security prompts.

+### To Update

+1. Close AutoCAD and all GMEP software tools.
+1. Open a new Windows Explorer window.
+1. In the top file path textbox, paste `%USERPROFILE%\Documents\Scripts` and hit `Enter ↵`.
+1. Right-click `UpdateAgent.ps1` and click _Run with PowerShell_.